billhhh/ShaSpec/README.md

 After postprocessing, [online evaluation](https://ipp.cbica.upenn.edu/) needed to be performed.
 Output folder containing 66 segmentations is required to be uploaded to the site for evaluation.

-If you got a chance to use our code, you can cite our paper with the following information:
+If you got a chance to use our code, you could consider to cite our paper with the following information:

 ```
 @inproceedings{wang2023multi,